magicmq/pyspigot-documentation/docs/scripts/scriptoptions.md

 **Default:** None (no permissions defined)

 ### `permission-default`

+???+ warning

+    Script are **not** supported on Velocity and BungeeCord.
+This section of the script options configuration has **no effect** on those platforms.

 Specify a default value that permissions should have, if they do not have a `default` value defined.